 This is probably sensible, and would similarly apply to the traditional mask and snorkel setup too.
 However, the final decision for this would fall to the parents, after doing their own research.

 It’s important that children are confident and competent swimmers before being allowed to enter the water to snorkel.
 I would also suggest that in the early stages of their learning they are properly supervised too.

 Look at it as an opportunity to do an activity together with the kids.
 You’ll all enjoy discovering the underwater world together.

 With the snorkel mask there is the added benefit of a Gopro attachment mount on the top of the mask.
 The fixing and the way this works is actually a great feature of this mask.

 However, you can still attach a Gopro to your conventional snorkeling setup too.

 What is the best mask for scuba diving?

-To scuba dive, as with surface diving/skin diving when you’re snorkeling, you need to be able to clear your ears on the way down.
-As already mentioned, as you descend below the surface, the pressure of water increases, the deeper you go.
+To scuba dive you need to be able to clear your ears on the way down.
+As already mentioned, as you descend below the surface, the pressure of water increases the deeper you go.